wm775825/2018s/README.md

 # FOPL, Spring 2019

-This is the repository to store assignment packages for <i>Foundations of Programmming Languages</i> class at [USTC](http://www.ustc.edu.cn) in Spring 2019. **The assign1 and assign3 are my implement.**
+This is the repository to store my assignment implements for <i>Foundations of Programmming Languages</i> class at [USTC](http://www.ustc.edu.cn) in Spring 2019.

 The packages are borrowed from [CS242: Programming Languages](http://cs242.stanford.edu/) at Stanford in Fall 2017 with a few modifications.